 The bill amends the General Sales Tax Act of 1933, specifically section 25, to update the distribution of sales tax revenues collected under the act.
-It mandates that all money received must be deposited into the state treasury for the general fund, with specific allocations for cities, villages, and townships, as well as the state school aid fund and the comprehensive transportation fund.
-Notably, the bill introduces a requirement for the state treasurer to transfer $50 million from the general fund to the state school aid fund starting in the fiscal year ending September 30, 2026, with adjustments based on the Consumer Price Index for subsequent years.
+It mandates that all money received must be deposited into the state treasury, with specific allocations: 15% to cities, villages, and townships as per the Glenn Steil state revenue sharing act, 60% to the state school aid fund, and a designated percentage of fuel tax collections to the comprehensive transportation fund.
+Additionally, it establishes a new requirement for the state treasurer to transfer $50 million from the general fund to the state school aid fund starting in the fiscal year ending September 30, 2026, with adjustments based on the Consumer Price Index for subsequent years.

 Statutes affected: